Owning rental property can be an excellent way to supplement (or even replace) your regular income.

 The goal of residential energy-efficiency tax credits is to encourage individuals to increase residential energy-efficiency investments.

-- The first credit, the nonbusiness energy property tax credit (IRC §25C) regards energy-efficiency improvements made to the building envelope (insulation, windows and doors) and for the purchase of high-efficiency heating, cooling, and water-heating appliances purchase.
+- The first credit, the nonbusiness energy property tax credit (IRC §25C), regards energy-efficiency improvements made to the building envelope (insulation, windows, and doors) and for purchasing high-efficiency heating, cooling, and water-heating appliances purchase.

-- The second credit, residential energy efficient property tax credit (IRC §25D), allows taxpayers to claim a tax credit for properties that generate renewable energy (e.g., solar panels, geothermal heat pumps, small wind energy, fuel cells) installed on their residence.
+- The second credit, the residential energy efficient property tax credit (IRC §25D), allows taxpayers to claim a credit for renewable energy (e.g., solar panels, geothermal heat pumps, small wind energy, fuel cells) systems installed on the residence.

 6. Travel Expenses

 Any local driving you do to manage your rental properties may also be claimed as an expense if you drive to collect rental income or manage, conserve, or maintain your rental property.